 This multi-faceted project will address issues with existing underground infrastructure consisting of domestic water lines, non-potable water lines, natural gas lines, and inplant fiber communications.
 Maintenance costs and the frequency of repairs have increased significantly as these systems have reached the end of their useful life cycle.
 In 2016, natural gas lines throughout the facility had to be decommissioned and temporary above ground lines were installed.
 This project will move the natural gas lines back underground in addition to replacing the other existing underground systems.
 Completion of the project will result in operating cost savings due to reduced maintenance of repairs to utility lines.
-This project also includes a new electrical building that will allow the separation of daisy chained transformers.
-Over the life of the asset, this will lower maintenance cost since only needed electrical items for one building will need to be changed if needed.
-Currently the units are oversized due to daisy chains and maintenance of larger units is more expensive.

-Wastewater Treatment Plant - Sludge Press Rehabilitation
+Wastewater Treatment Plant - North & Center Belt Press Replacement